-- 1. That the condition shall expire on a certain date or after a designated period of time without commission action; - 2.
-That the condition may be administratively removed by the Executive Director should a specified activity cease or a specified event occur; or That a periodic review shall be conducted by the Executive Director and upon such review the Executive Director may recommend and the Commission may remove or continue to require the condition.
+- 2. That the condition may be administratively removed by the Executive Director should a specified activity cease or a specified event occur; or - 2.3.That a periodic review shall be conducted by the Executive Director and upon such review the Executive Director may recommend and the Commission may remove or continue to require the condition. - 3.
+That a periodic review shall be conducted by the Executive - 4.
+Director and upon such review the Executive Director may recommend and the Commission may remove or continue to require the condition.

 (c.)
-Notwithstanding the provision of paragraph (b) above, upon application, a licensee or registrant may request modification or removal of the condition imposed and the Commission may, after considering the recommendation of the Executive Director, modify or remove the condition.
+Notwithstanding the provision of paragraph 2.(b) above, upon application, a licensee or registrant may request modification or removal of the condition imposed and the Commission may, after considering the recommendation of the Executive Director, modify or remove the condition.